-Near the end of May, the Company published its inaugural Climate Change Report, aligned with the recommendations of the Taskforce on Climate-Related Financial Disclosures (TCFD).
+In May, the Company published its inaugural Climate Change Report, aligned with the recommendations of the Taskforce on Climate-Related Financial Disclosures (TCFD).

 On June 26, the Shares started trading on the OTCQX market under the symbol "LUGDF".
-Shortly thereafter, the Shares became eligible for electronic clearing and settlement in the United States through the Depository Trust Company (DTC).
+Shortly thereafter, the

+Shares became eligible for electronic clearing and settlement in the United States through the Depository Trust Company.